PYangLab/SnapKin/Package/README.md

 ## Data Format

-The training and test files must be a particular format.
+The training and test files must be a particular format as described below.

+An example of the format and preprocessing can be found in [Example_Data/Example_Data_Preprocessing.Rmd](./Example_Data/Example_Data_Preprocessing.Rmd).

+### Training

+The training dataset must be of the following format:

+- site: how each observation will be identified.
+- phosphoproteomic data
+- sequence score
+- y: class labels

+where the phosphoproteomic data and sequence score are normalised using min-max (0-1) normalisation, and the columns *y* and *site* must be included.
+### Test

+The test dataset must be of the following format:

+- site: how each observation will be identified.
+- phosphoproteomic data
-TODO -
+- sequence score

 ## Arguments File

 The arguments file is used to provide necessary information, such as hyperparamters and file paths, to run SnapKin.

-An example `arguments.txt` file is provided in `Example_Data`.
+An example `arguments.txt` file is provided in [Example_Data](./Example_Data/arguments.txt).

 The arguments that may be used in the arguments file are the following: